raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The client makes the determination of when to close a DSO Session based on an evaluation of both its own needs, and the inactivity timeout value dictated by the server.
-In the anse, a server MUST NOT close a DSO Session with a client.
 A server only causes a DSO Session to be ended in the exceptional circumstances outlined below.

 Some of the exceptional situations in which a server may terminate a DSO Session include: